apache/druid/docs/api-reference/supervisor-api.md

 ### Reset a supervisor

 Resets the specified supervisor.
-This endpoint clears stored offsets, causing the supervisor to start reading offsets from either the earliest or the latest offsets in Kafka.
-It kills and recreates active tasks to read from valid offsets.
+This endpoint clears stored offsets in Kafka or sequence numbers in Kinesis, prompting the supervisor to resume data reading.
+The supervisor will start from the earliest or latest available position, depending on the platform (offsets in Kafka or sequence numbers in Kinesis).
+It kills and recreates active tasks to read from valid positions.

-Use this endpoint for recovering when the supervisor stops due to missing offsets.
-Use this endpoint with caution as it may result in skipped, resulting in data loss, or duplicate data.
+Use this endpoint to recover from a stopped state due to missing offsets in Kafka or sequence numbers in Kinesis.
+Use this endpoint with caution as it may result in skipped messages, resulting in data loss, or duplicate data.

 #### URL

-<code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/reset`
+<code class="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/reset`

 #### Responses